How to Remove a Disputed Account From Your Credit Report

 Last Updated: March 30, 2017

 One piece of the credit repair process is to dispute any erroneous and/or inaccurate information found on your credit report with the credit reporting agencies.
-Let's say you pulled your credit reports and you see there is an account marked with late payments but you are sure you paid this account on time, all the time.
-You mail a letter to the credit bureaus disputing these late payments.
-Then 30 days later, you get a letter saying they are investigating and now the account is marked with a "Dispute Status" on all your reports.
+Let's say you reviewed your credit reports and you see there is an account marked with a late payment but you are sure you paid this account on time, all the time.
+You mail a letter to the reporting credit bureau disputing this late payment.
+After 30 days, you get a letter saying they are investigating and now the account is marked "Dispute Status" on your report.
 This can be a bad thing if you are trying to apply for a mortgage or any type of credit.
 Learn why having a disputed account on your credit report can hurt you and what to do about getting it removed.

 Why is it Bad to Have an Account Showing a Disputed Status?

 Let's say you are getting ready to buy a house and you are reviewing your credit reports to see if there is anything negative on them.
 But low and behold, you see an account (or two) with inaccurate information and this is lowering your credit score.
 So you do what we have been preaching to you to do and you mail a dispute letter to the bureaus.

 If you dispute an account with your creditor, a lender may not like seeing that on your credit report.
 In fact, lenders feel this shows a potential for future liabilities that may impact your ability to repay the debt, such as a mortgage.
 It may seem unfair to think if you feel you have a genuine dispute on an account that this could prevent you from getting a mortgage or any other type of loan.

 So, if you do have a disputed account on your credit report, be prepared to submit a letter of explanation and/or documentation to the lender supporting why this account is in dispute.
 But doing that is no guarantee they will overlook this dispute and grant approval on your loan.
 Chances are your loan will be denied.